-In addition, Canada supports multilateral initiatives aimed at countering violent extremism, preventing the infiltration of foreign fighters and defending Lebanon’s borders.
-In support of Canada’s training and assistance program in Lebanon, Canada has also donated wet weather and winter gear, mountain equipment, snowmobiles and support vehicles to the Lebanese Armed Forces.
+In addition, Canada supports multilateral initiatives that aim to counter violent extremism, to prevent the infiltration of foreign fighters and to defend Lebanon’s borders.
+In support of Canada’s training and assistance program in Lebanon, Canada has also donated non-lethal equipment and support vehicles to the Lebanese Armed Forces to enhance their capacity to secure and monitor border regions.
 Such efforts are in-line with broader capacity-building efforts in the region, which include similar lines of engagement in Jordan and in Iraq.

 Partners and organizations